agoetee/alx_be_python/python_introduction/README.md

 __Instructions__:

- - Create a file named hours_to_seconds.py.
+ - Create a file named `hours_to_seconds.py`.
  - Define a variable named hours and assign it a value representing the number of hours you want to convert to seconds.
-Use hours = 2.
+Use `hours = 2`.
  - Calculate the number of seconds in the given hours.
 Remember, there are 3600 seconds in an hour (since there are 60 minutes in an hour and 60 seconds in a minute, thus 60 x 60 = 3600).
  - Store the result of the conversion in a variable named seconds.
  - Print the result in the format: [hours] hour(s) is [seconds] seconds.